 When the ATV rides arrived, of course, the cameras were out again.

-We tried the Zip Line, after riding under scorching heat.
-Although it wasn’t the breath-taking one that I have tried, there was still a bit of adrenaline rush because of the height.
+We tried the Zip Line, after riding under the scorching heat.
+Although it wasn’t the most breathtaking one that I have tried, there was still a bit of adrenaline rush because of the height.